-Adolf Gundersen’s work at the Interactivity Foundation (IF) has added a practical dimension to a career devoted to understanding and promoting public deliberation as a teacher, theorist, policy analyst, and social scientist.
+Adolf Gundersen retired from the Interactivity Foundation in mid 2021.
+His twenty plus years of work for IF has added a practical dimension to a career devoted to understanding and promoting public deliberation as a teacher, theorist, policy analyst, and social scientist.

 As a political scientist, Gundersen has conducted field research on the efficacy and nature of public deliberation.
 As a political theorist, he has devoted considerable attention to developing a model of deliberation and then teasing out its implications for democratic institutions.
 As a policy analyst, he worked with the World Bank to develop a more participatory and environmentally-friendly approach to population relocation.
 A deliberative style has also characterized his dozen years in the classroom, spent in about equal measure at Texas A & M University, from which he resigned as Associate Professor 1997, and the University of Wisconsin-Madison.

 Gundersen has written numerous monographs and three books on deliberation, the most recent with IF Fellow Sue Goodney Lea: Let’s Talk Politics: Restoring Civility Through Exploratory Discussion.
 In addition to serving as IF’s Research Director, Gundersen is a member of IF’ Board of Trustees and executive committee, has managed a number of sanctuary projects, and led public discussions in both Madison, WI and Boston, MA.